mckennapsean/dissertation/content/03-framework.md

 We have identified four overlapping, critical activities for designing visualizations for real-world problems and applications: understand, ideate, make, and deploy.
-As shown in {*@fig:nm-comparison}, three of the four activities map to several levels of the nested model, implying that a specific design activity can be used to make different types of visualization design decisions.
+As shown in [@fig:nm-comparison], three of the four activities map to several levels of the nested model, implying that a specific design activity can be used to make different types of visualization design decisions.
 Conversely, a designer focusing on just one type of design decision